-December 2021 Dear Friends, December has been a busy month for us, starting with a first for our program.
+December has been a busy month for us, starting with a first for our program.
 Over the years, I’ve raced alongside the kids and even been a swimmer for young kids not yet ready to take on open water.
 But I’ve never done an official Ironman event as part of an EE relay team until Archi (UCLA 2019) and I teamed up for the Indian Wells 70.3 (half-Ironman) in early December.
 Archi did the swim and I was the biker and runner.
 We had a great experience representing EE.

 The following weekend was the Tinsel Triathlon and 5K, a race that the kids have done each of the last 20 years.
 It was a chilly morning, which bothered no one.
 It warmed up by the very civilized 9:00 start time and the Exceeding Expectations team raced like champions.
 It was their first triathlon in 2 years, thanks to COVID, and they were ready to rock!

-and Ahris speed past the ceremonial fire truck.
+Ricardo, Arian and Ahris speed past the ceremonial fire truck.

-Amori in his
+Amori in his highest gear.

-up at the podium.
+The kids cleaned up at the podium.

-Happy to be
+Happy to be racing again.

-The next weekend was all EE, all the time.
 Saturday was Santa Paws 5K in Palm Springs, a race put on by old friends of the kids, Molly and Jay Thorpe, for the benefit of Guide Dogs of the Desert.
 As usual, the Exceeding Expectations crew dominated the younger age groups, making us very proud.

-little crazy under majestic Mt.
+A chance to be a little crazy under majestic Mt.
 San Jacinto

-Trophy, held by Arian and brother Ahris.
+EE wins the Team Trophy, held by Arian and brother Ahris.

 Sunday was our annual Christmas Awards and Scholarships party.
 For maximum safety, the event was held outdoors again this year.
 We started with a 3-mile run to warm-up, and the Awards followed.
 Girls got a 3-minute head start and then raced against the boys.
 Special medals were presented to the top 10, which included 3 girls!

-Ten run finishers
+Top Ten run finishers

 Aramiz Mayorga was presented with the Most Improved Athlete award.
 He’s following in the footsteps of his two older brothers, both of whom are exceptional athletes, and Aramiz has been proving that he has those same genes.

-Yoselin: “You’re about to get a surprise!”
+Cherie tells Yoselin: “You’re about to get a surprise!”

-scholarship in honor of her mother
+Molly presented a scholarship in honor of her mother

-just became the most popular kid on the team:
+Jose just became the most popular kid on the team:

 Nik Keller, who joined EE when he was 10 years old, graduated from UCSD and now has an excellent career in the healthcare area, is paying it forward.
 He presented a Keller’s Kids scholarship to each of our three ’22 high school graduates (Yoselin, Fernanda and Arian), all of whom were inspired by Nik’s story.